-With that said, AAdvantage credit cards should not be overlooked when it comes to the best cards for sign-up bonuses and benefits.
+With that said, AAdvantage credit cards should not be overlooked when it comes to the best cards for benefits, especially if you frequently fly AA.

 Is an AAdvantage credit card right for you?

-If you fly AA more than twice a year, it may be a good idea to open an AAdvantage credit card.
-First of all, the sign-up bonus on American Airlines co-branded credit cards is often 50,000-60,000 AAdvantage miles.
-Also, having an AAdvantage card provides benefits that outweigh the annual fee, even if you do not use it for everyday spending.
+If you fly AA more than twice a year, it may be a good idea to open an AAdvantage card.
+First of all, the welcome bonus on American Airlines co-branded credit cards is often 50,000-60,000 AAdvantage miles.
+After the first year, keeping an AAdvantage card provides benefits that may outweigh the annual fee, even if you do not use it for everyday spending.

 There are two banks that issue AAdvantage credit cards, Citi and Barclay.
 Since neither of these are issued by Chase, you should make sure you have the Chase 5/24 cards you want prior to opening one of the AAdvantage cards.
 You can read more about that here.

-The Citi AAdvantage credit card is one card that I keep despite the annual fee of $99.
+I keep an AAdvantage co-branded credit card open year after year despite the fact that it has a $99 annual fee.
 I rarely use it for purchases.
-It sits in a folder in our safe with my other “sock drawer credit cards.”
+In fact, I don’t even use it for American Airlines tickets.
+Instead, I use my Chase Sapphire Reserve® for the trip protection benefits.
+My AA card sits in a folder in our safe with my other “sock drawer credit cards.”
 I only keep it for the perks.

-- First of all, it comes with free checked bags for up to 4 people on my reservation.
-If Ryan and I fly once a year and each check a bag, that would cost $50 roundtrip for each of us or $100 total.
+- First of all, it allows free checked bags for up to 4 people on my reservation.
+American Airlines raised its baggage fees for travel in the US and Caribbean to $30 each way (up from $25).
+If Ryan and I fly once a year and each check a bag, that would cost $60 roundtrip for each of us or $120 total.
 We usually try to carry on our luggage, but for some trips such as a ski trip or a trip with our kids, it’s nice to check bags for free.

 - By having this card, we also get a higher boarding group.
 This means that if we do not check bags, we will be able to board the plane while there is still room in the overhead bins for our carry on baggage!